sonnymarinho/gobarber-api/README.md

 - One instance of [Mongo](https://www.mongodb.com/)
 - One instance of [Redis](https://redis.io/)

-> Obs.: I recommend use **docker**
+> Obs.: I recommend use **docker**. <br/>
-> Assuming that you have docker installed on your computer, jus follow the steps bellow.
-> Otherwise, you can install docker from [here](https://docs.docker.com/engine/install/)
+> Assuming that you have docker installed on your computer, just follow the steps below.
+Otherwise, you can install docker from [here](https://docs.docker.com/engine/install/).

 **1. Clone the project and access the folder**